 $130=200.000 (x max travel, mm)

 Video with default settings

-Here is a quick video with all 3 axes moving with default settings and no micro stepping applied.
-Just running different axes forward and backwards separately and in the end also back to zero simultaneously.
+Here is a quick video of all 3 axes moving with default settings and no micro stepping applied.
+Just running different axes forward and backward separately and in the end also back to zero simultaneously.
 Wantai 42BYGHW609 stepper motors were in use.